JackM510/Portfolio-Cafe-SPA/README.md

 - **Footer:** the footer contains linked icons which allow the user to navigate to view the business social media platforms.

 # Installation
-**Note:** this application was designed to be fully functional with minimum setup.
+**Note:** this application was designed to be fully-functional with minimum setup.
 E.g., utilising Bootstrap 5 via a CDN and using the menu.json file to store the data for the dynamic menu.
 1. Clone the repository.
 2. Run the application on your local server from 'index.php'.